Y-jiji/sv-impossibility/README.md

 # sv-impossibility
-Empirical results for ICML 24 "On the impossibility of data selection using Shapley Values".
+Empirical results for ICML 24 "Rethinking Data Shapley for Data Selection Tasks: Misleads and Merits".